leanswift/leanswift.github.io/ecommerce/pages/add-ons/sales-rep/4.0.0/usermanual-sales-rep.md

 #### New in this version

 From Magento 2.4.1 onwards, there is a &#39;Login as Customer&#39; option provided by magento itself.
 (Earlier it was part of Salesrep).
-For this to work,  &#39;Allow remote shopping assistance&#39; must be enabled and this will happen automatically when a customer is mapped with Salesrep
+For this to work,  &#39;Allow remote shopping assistance&#39; must be enabled and this will happen automatically when &#39;Cron settings for import sales rep&#39; gets executed

 ----------------insert image------------